BaseMax/bookpam/README.md

 # bookpam

-**BookPam** is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
+**BookPam** is a typesetting system; it includes features designed for the production of technical and scientific documentation.
 BookPam is available as free software.

 ## Features